torvalds/linux/Documentation/core-api/union_find.rst

 inverse Ackermann function.
 This can be roughly considered a constant time complexity for practical purposes.

-This document covers use of the Linux union-find implementation.
+This document covers use of the GNU/Linux union-find implementation.
 For more information on the nature and implementation of union-find,  see:

   Wikipedia entry on union-find
     https://en.wikipedia.org/wiki/Disjoint-set_data_structure

-Linux implementation of union-find
+GNU/Linux implementation of union-find
 -----------------------------------

-Linux's union-find implementation resides in the file "lib/union_find.c".
+GNU/Linux's union-find implementation resides in the file "lib/union_find.c".
 To use it, "#include <linux/union_find.h>".

 The union-find data structure is defined as follows::